The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Further comments and open problems

+\emph{Update:} In the time since our paper first appeared, proofs of large $\kappa$ reversibility for whole-plane SLE and a radial mating-of-trees theorem have appeared \cite{ang2023, ang232}.

-It is natural to ask about a version of our results in chordal settings.
+\textbf{Whole-plane chordal Loewner--Kufarev energy.} One can ask about a version of our results in chordal settings.
 The most natural one is the whole-plane chordal version, where the family of curves all pass through $\infty$ and foliate the plane $\m C$ as $t$ ranges from $-\infty$ to $\infty$, as in the mating-of-trees theorem.
 When $\k \to \infty$, the whole-plane chordal SLE$_\k$ Loewner chain converges to the constant identity map for all time $t$.
 Therefore, renormalization is needed to obtain both a non-trivial limit and a meaningful large deviation result.
 (This is one reason to work in the radial setup here as well as in \cite{APW}.)
-One way to proceed it is to conformally map the two punctures ($0$ and $\infty$) in our whole-plane (radial) setup to $y$ and $\infty$ then let $y \to \infty$.
+One way to proceed is to conformally map the two punctures ($0$ and $\infty$) in our whole-plane (radial) setup to $y$ and $\infty$ then let $y \to \infty$.
 The third complex degree of freedom (ranging in a non compact space) in the choice of conformal automorphism of the Riemann sphere needs to be chosen carefully to obtain a clean statement.